Illation/ETEngine/features.md

  * Platform agnostic file system

 ### Integration
+ * Project Generation with GENie
  * Continous Integration with AppVeyor
  * Unit Testing setup with catch.hpp
  * Unit tests for math functions
+ * Unit tests for the file system

 ## Work in progress